This post contains affiliate links. For more information, visit my disclosure page.

 Watering Can - You can water your plants using a jug, but a watering can with a rose head applies the water in a gentler way.
 Get one with a long spout to reach those containers furthest away from you.

-These are the sort of starter tools you'll find useful:
+Theses are the sort of starter garden tools you'll find useful:

 Keep your tools clean and in good condition and they'll give you many years of service.